Pettersson-dev/Pettersson-dev.github.io/_posts/2026-07-15-decision-rights.md

 - Identity requirements
 - Logging and monitoring obligations

-But the security team may not be the correct owner for every risk decision.
+But the security team may not hold decision authority for every risk decision.

 For example: